iguanamarina/iguanamarina/README.md

 I am a Biostatistician at [Biostatech S.L.](http://biostatech.com/nuestro-equipo/juan-arias/) and a researcher in Computational Neuroscience working at [GRID-BDS](https://grid-usc.com/equipo) while developing my doctoral thesis in biostatistics applied to the diagnosis of neurodegenerative diseases.
 Previously, I worked as research assistant to Prof. Andrew Kemp at [Swansea University](https://genialscience.org.uk).

+- :bar_chart: Biostatistician at [**Biostatech S.L.**](http://biostatech.com/), a scientific-technological company specialized in data analysis and applied statistics.
 - :memo: Academic background: Biology B.Sc. 🍀, Clinical Neurosciences M.Sc. 🧠 & Statistical Techniques M.Sc. 📊
-- :bar_chart: Working as a Biostatistician at [**Biostatech S.L.**](http://biostatech.com/), a scientific-technological company specialized in data analysis and applied statistics.
 - :computer: My coding interests include **R**, **Phyton**, and **LaTeX**.
 - :notebook: I am currently writing an article on **[Functional Data Analysis for Neuroimaging](https://arxiv.org/abs/2102.02908)**.
 - :notebook: I am also working on a research project on the influence of environmental variables on health outcomes for UCI patients.